Intrinsic Expressions

 @import("std")resolves to the bundled standard library - A file

-{path}.ruerelative to the importing file's directory - A directory module
+{path}.ruerelative to the importing file's directory - A directory module: a directory

 It is a compile-time error if the module path does not resolve to an existing file.